kailashmannem/kitty-assistant/README.md

 - Requires internet access only for chatbox as it requires receiving and sending tokens across internet to your Gemini API.

-- Also note that the application requires a Gemini API key as of now to function, I personally don't take or use your key.
-It is saved inside the application files so that it doesn't prompts multiple times for the key and directly pulls the key from the gemini_api_key.txt file.

 ✅ Click "More Info" → "Run Anyway" to proceed if you trust the app.

 # 🔐 Privacy & Trust